 - Death Game 1999: Derived from Rollerball, this comic revolved around the dystopian future of 1999, where bands of criminals compete in the Blood Sport Spinball, a bizarre mishmash of gladiatorial combat, motorcycle derby, pinball, and ice hockey, to try and win their freedom.
 The story opens with the Karson City Killers losing their captain, Al Rico, to being smashed by one of the flippers — coincidentally, shortly afterwards, a football genius (now washed up because Spinball has replaced Football) named Joe Taggart is imprisoned after being mistakenly accused of beating a spinball ticket tout to death.
 Joe Taggart is forced to become the coach for a new team of Karson City Killers — in fact, he goes through several teams as members keep getting killed off.

-- Kids Rule O.K.: Also known as When the Crumblies Vanished, the most controversial of all the stories and instrumental in getting Action censored and ultimately cancelled due to its bleak, ultra-violent depiction of a world in 1986 where every adult suddenly dies of sickness and pollution, leaving gangs of brutal, ruthless, violent children to take to the streets, doing whatever they please.
+- Kids Rule O.K.: Also known as When the Crumblies Vanished, the most controversial of all the stories and instrumental in getting Action censored and ultimately cancelled due to its bleak, ultra-violent depiction of a world in 1986 where nearly every adult suddenly dies of sickness and pollution, leaving gangs of brutal, ruthless, violent children to take to the streets, doing whatever they please.

 - Hellman of Hammer Force: A World War II story with a twist — the hero was Major Kurt Hellman, a non-Nazi German Panzer commander, who strove to fight a "clean" war, in contrast to the brutalities of the SS and Gestapo.
 Touches of Cross of Iron.
 It eventually folded fairly neatly into Battle.